MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

     ![Accept terms and conditions](media/si-app-tnc.png "Accept terms and conditions")

 	The application validates your credentials and gives you further instructions depending on your role.
 If you have the administrator role assigned to you, you can proceed with configuring the application.
-To learn more, see [First-run set up experience](fre-setup-sales-insight-app.md).
+To learn more, see [First-run set up experience of Sales Insight application](fre-setup-sales-insight-app.md).

     If you don't have the administrator role assigned to you, a status message is displayed on the top of the page informing you to contact your administrator to configure the application; however, you can continue with the demo data to explore the features and functionalities to enhance your learning curve until the administrator configures the application.